 On a day with dormant winds and waves it is possible to see the ruins of the famous city under the water level, next to the chapel of Anlipsis.

 Olous was one of the approximately one hundred cities, which existed in Crete already in the Minoan age from approximately 3,000 to 900 BC.
-Olous became later the port town of the Doric mountain town of Dreros, which controled the north around today’s Neapoli during the first millennium BC.
-The city had a famous Apollo sanctuary with the bronze group of Leto, Apollo and Artemis, which are exhibited today in the Archaeological Museum in Heraklion.
+Olous became later the port town of the Doric mountain town of Dreros, which controlled the north around today’s Neapoli during the first millennium BC.
+The city had a famous Apollo sanctuary with the bronze group of Leto, Apollo and Artemis, which are exhibited today in the Archeological Museum in Heraklion.

 The height of his power reached Olous between the 5th and 2nd century BC and had about 40,000 inhabitants.
 The city was on the same level as Lato, Gortys, Ierapitna (Ierapetra) and Driros.

 At times during its history, the city was also ruled by Knossos, as witnessed by founded stone panels there.

 Olous had good relations with Ierapitna, but in constant conflict with neighboring Lato.